Your rights when faced with automatic stay and discharge violations

 An attorney can help

 Fortunately, most creditors are not in the habit of violating the automatic stay and bankruptcy discharge.
-However, if you have the misfortune of encountering the few that are, it is important to immediately contact an experienced bankruptcy attorney.
+However, if you have the misfortune of encountering the few that are, it is important to immediately contact a bankruptcy attorney.
 An attorney can ensure that the creditor is held to account for its violation of the bankruptcy laws.